Technology

 I would have thought that both would be competing in both fields by now.
 Since this doesn’t seem to be the case, they should allow for deeper integration.
 I already since last month can add a song in Instagram to my Spotify favs without leaving Instagram, but this integration could go so much deeper.

-I wrote about unifying app experiences on mobile a few years ago and called it Othara.
+I wrote about unifying app experiences on mobile a few years ago (before GenUI even was a thing), and I called it Othara.
 Back then, I thought of it as “forcing developers to use the unified layouts of the OS,” just like I can quickly set up a SwiftUI application that will absolutely feel like an iOS app.
-But with the rise of AI, it’s actually possible to have the AI generate the user interface on the fly based on templates—better than ever.
+But with the rise of AI, it’s actually possible to have the AI generate the user interface on the fly based on templates, better than ever.
 If every app is the same, built using a set of components and filled with content, then AI could learn how to do things easier and better than it ever could with current systems like Apple’s App Intents.

 Why is there a need for apps to look different?
 Why does WhatsApp have to look different from Messages, or Spotify from Apple Music?